Become a Productivity & Organizing Professional

 Q: Can I try out a NAPO NNJ meeting if I’m not sure about starting my business?

 A: Yes, guests can attend our monthly meetings for a $25 guest fee payable at the meeting by cash or check.
-No pre-registration is required.
+No pre-registration is required for in-person meetings but is required for virtual meetings.
 Guests can attend our meetings any month except November which is our members-only Holiday Party and December and August in which no meetings are held.

 Q: Do I need to be a member of NAPO National before joining NAPO NNJ?